-Here is an easy recipe for Red, White and Blue Sangria– the perfect summer cocktail recipe with white wine, vodka, triple sec and plenty of fresh fruit.
+Here is an easy recipe for Red White and Blue Sangria.
+It’s the perfect summer cocktail recipe with white wine, vodka, triple sec and plenty of fresh fruit.
 Watch the video that shows you how to make this recipe, then scroll to the bottom of this post to print out the complete recipe so you can make it at home.

 I’m an enormous fan of Sangria of every sort… red, white, peach, strawberry… I love them all.
 This one is a white sangria with added triple sec and berry-flavored vodka.
 A little lemon juice and simple syrup, along with blueberries, strawberries, raspberries and pineapple round out the recipe.
 It has a bit of a patriotic vibe to it with red, white (pineapple… a stretch, I know), and blue fruit floating around, especially if you take the time to cut stars from your fresh pineapple 🙂